 We now know the importance of brushing your teeth, but it’s just as important to take care of your toothbrush!
 Dentists recommend that you change it every 3 months.
 Once the bristles are worn down they are not as effective at removing plaque from your teeth and gums.
 Be sure to store it in an upright position and let it dry.
 In order to avoid reinfection, remember to change your toothbrush after a flu, infection or cold.

 It can be daunting to navigate the wide spectrum of toothbrushes in the grocery store.
 There are countless options: electric, manual, soft-bristled, medium-bristled, hard-bristled, small-headed, and large-headed.
 Not all of the options are “best,” according to dental experts and the American Dental Society.
-Many brands offer quite the variety, tweaking each brush by adding product differentiations that often are meaningless when it comes to oral hygiene.
-Here are some tips for choosing the best toothbrush:
+Many brands offer quite the variety, tweaking each brush by adding product differentiation that often are meaningless when it comes to oral hygiene.
+Here are some tips on How to Choose & Use the Best Toothbrush:

 1. Expert Approved